AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

-# How to customizing ...
+# How to customize ...

-## Customizing a shortcut event
+## Customize a shortcut event

-we will use a simple example to describe how to quickly extend shortcut event.
+We will use a simple example to illustrate how to quickly add a shortcut event.

 For example, typing `_xxx_` will be converted into _xxx_.

-To start with, we build the simplest example, just a blank document.
+Let's start with a blank document.

 ```dart
 @override